This is a dental malpractice suit brought by a Prince George's County woman. The defendants are a dental practice and an oral surgeon.

 Lingual nerve injuries during tooth extraction are common nor are malpractice lawsuits involving lingual nerve injuries.
 This is the 17th malpractice lawsuit filed in Maryland 2018 but not the first lingual nerve injury case.
 Usually, these injuries are temporary and resolve with time.
 In this scenario, an avoidable lingual nerve injury occurred that is seemingly permanent.
 In this case, it is alleged that injury was not detected until later despite the patient's complaints and she developed additional health complications.Summary of Plaintiff's Allegations

 The plaintiff is undergoing a dental examination performed by the defendants.
 She is told that her lower third molars (or wisdom teeth) should be removed.
 During extraction, the plaintiff's inferior alveolar nerve is traumatized.
-This nerve controls sensation to the lower teeth.
-The plaintiff then develops numbness to the left side of her lips, chin and gums.
+This nerve controls sensation in the lower teeth.
+The plaintiff then develops numbness to the left side of her lips, chin, and gums.

 When the plaintiff complains about this numbness several days later, the defendants tell her that it's a temporary side effect.
 In June, the plaintiff returns with an infection at the site of the tooth extraction.
 The infection is drained and the plaintiff is given antibiotics by the defendant.
 The infection persists and the plaintiff is hospitalized roughly one week alter.